LRWyatt801/atlas-system_algorithms/red_black_tree/README.md

 ## Overview
 This project is a learning exercise to understand and implement Red-Black Trees, a type of self-balancing binary search tree.
 The primary focus is on implementing the following core functions:

-- `rb_tree_node`: Creates a new node for the Red-Black Tree.
+- `rb_tree_node` - Creates a new node for the Red-Black Tree.
-- `is_rb_tree_is_valid`: Checks if a given node satisfies the black property of the Red-Black Tree.
+- `rb_tree_valid` - Checks if a given node satisfies the black property of the Red-Black Tree.
-- `rb_tree_insert`: Inserts a new value into the tree while maintaining Red-Black Tree properties.
+- `rb_tree_insert` - Inserts a new value into the tree while maintaining Red-Black Tree properties.

 ## Features
 - Efficient insertion with automatic balancing.